Gonzaga, Big Ten continue to dominate Top 25; Wisconsin 6th | Times Leader

 Northwestern’s next five games begin with trips to Iowa and Michigan, a home game against Illinois, a trip to Ohio State and the return game against the Hawkeyes.
 In fact, eight of their next nine are against ranked opponents.

-Minnesota, whose lone loss came to Illinois and which was last ranked on Dec.
+Minnesota, whose and which was last ranked on Dec.
 4, 2017, plays its next six against Top 25 teams: Michigan State, at Wisconsin, Ohio State, at Michigan, at Iowa and the Wolverines at home.

 “We’re a pretty motivated team,” Golden Gophers coach Richard Pitino said.
 “We just talked about what Illinois did to us and we didn’t get negative or lose hope.
 It was one game and we had to get back to work, which is what we did.
 We didn’t even watch film on it.
 We addressed it and moved on … and we beat a team that people think can go to the Final Four.